H1M4W4R1/IRIS/README.md

 `THardwareAddress` - address structure used to address device in hardware (e.g. USB VID/PID of your device if using USB CDC)

-## Already implemented watchers
-IRIS comes with several already implemented watchers:

-### SerialPortDeviceWatcher
-Used to find devices on COM ports.

-### WindowsUSBSerialPortDeviceWatcher
-Used to find USB CDC devices on Windows and get their COM port names.

 ## Appendix
 Generally watchers are working, but they are not